If you’re older than fifteen and like guitars, you just found your new favourite band. Congratulations!

-Their new EP “Cool” will be available on October first 2021 via Krod Records and is jam-packed with four relentless HITS (yes, all caps), you will want to listen toat least twice in a row.
-Their first single is called “David Blaine” and will be released 07/01/2021
+Their new EP “Cool” is available October first 2021 via Krod Records and is jam-packed with four relentless HITS (yes, all caps), you will want to listen toat least twice in a row.

 The magician David Blaine is who gives the third track it’s title.
 “They guy sticks needles through his hand, eats glas and regurgitates frogs and fishes.
 He’s basically a super human!” exclaims a very thrilled Sven Int-Veen.
 “It’s a metaphor for trying to be the very best at something, or in our case half decent.”
 The song came about a couple of days before entering the studios because producer Daniel Jung vetoed another track.
 Great decision!

 You won’t be able to get the riff from the closing track “Airplane” out of your head for weeks.
 Sorry, I don’t make the rules!
 “After we had recorded our record “Hopper” in Oakland, CA we boarded a flight and after a couple of hours while everybody on the plane was sleeping, I started crying uncontrollably.
 I didn’t know why” remembers Sven.